Introduction

 We implement appropriate technical and organizational measures to protect user data, including:

-• Infrastructure security — the Service is hosted on Cloudflare Workers and Supabase, both of which maintain their own security certifications and practices
+- Infrastructure security — the Service runs on established hosting and database providers, both of which maintain their own security certifications and practices

 No method of electronic storage or transmission is 100% secure.
 While we strive to use commercially reasonable measures to protect your data, we cannot guarantee absolute security.